FreeCAD/FreeCAD-documentation/wiki/PartDesign_Thickness.md

 ## Notes

 -   If thickness goes inwards, the value must be smaller than the smallest height of the Body.
 -   The tool may fail with complex shapes.
-In this context the surface of e.g. a cone must already be regarded as complex.
 [Additive Pipe](PartDesign_AdditivePipe.md) or [Additive Loft](PartDesign_AdditiveLoft.md) may work better to create complex shapes.
 -   Known errors   *
     -   BRep\_API   * command not done.
     -   BRep\_Tool   * no parameter on edge.